Financial "What If...?" Power For The AI Era

 [Use these input numbers with the Strata:G Calculator for Restaurants; test or validate"What if...?" ideas.]

-1. Start by showing the INPUTS Screen
+1. Start at the INPUTS Screen

 You: “I started with last year’s numbers, and used them for the inputs to the Strata:G Calculator.
 It’s built for this kind of Big Picture planning.”